Em-7dice/sitelen_sama_pona/README.md

 #### Names

 Names are to follow a head noun as usual, and instead of a cartouche, use the following parentheses:

 ⦅

 ⦆

 If you prefer to use sitelen kalama to write names, use the mid dot for the mora, and this colon for the whole word:

 ·

 ⁚

 You can use the regular period and the regular colon if you like, I'm not your mom, but these will appear more promanently on the page.

 #### Spaces

-It's up to you wether or not you place spaces in between glyphs.
+It's up to you wether or not you place spaces in between glyphs, and how often to do that.
 It saves a lot of space not to, but I prefer it for 2 reasons:
 - using a logography over an alphabet already saves you tons of space
 - it's a lot more legible, as these glyphs come from vastly different places, and were never meant to be shown next to each other in this way.

+---

+Thanks again to u/thesegoupto11 for all of your hard work figuring all of this stuff out.
+I thought I could cheat the system using diacritics, but turns out a lot of platforms don't know what to do with bizarre diacritics on weird characters. ᑲ ᴗ ⤺ ᕅ ᑲ!